-Social care budgets have been under pressure for seven years.
-Although there are less people getting council-funded services, the people we do support have more complex needs.
-The cost of care has also increased in line with this complexity, together with changes in the law which set out new rights for carers and other groups.
+Social care budgets have been under pressure for seven years and future funding remains uncertain.
+Although there are fewer people getting council-funded services, the people we do support have more complex needs and need more care.
+The cost of care has also increased, together with changes in the law which set out new rights for carers and other groups.

 Longer term planning is now required to ensure people's satisfaction with services is maintained whilst resources reduce.
-Strategies are needed to secure the right range of housing and other accommodation is available, development of the right workforce with more flexible skills and investment in the right technological solutions in line with people's expectations.
+Strategies are needed to make sure the right range of housing and other accommodation is available, to ensure the development of the right workforce with more flexible skills and investment in the right technological solutions in line with people's expectations.
+Getting good value for money will be important and we will need to be prepared to decommission services where they no longer achieve the outcomes people want.

-It is not possible for us to fully know how national events will influence the sector in the coming years; we do know that navigating our own services successfully through this period will demand our very best focus and attention.
+It is not possible for us to fully know how national events will influence the sector in the coming years; we do know that delivering services successfully through this period will demand our very best focus and attention, and we will need to regularly reflect upon and review plans.

-This Fifteen Year Direction document sets out our ambition for the future, to guide the development and transformation of our services.
-We have developed it with all those who have an interest in this area, so we can work together to develop and deliver vital services united in a common understanding and vision of the role of adult social care.
+This Fifteen Year Direction document sets out our ambition for the future, to guide the development and transformation of our services for all the people we support.
+We have discussed and developed the document with those who have an interest in this area, so we can work together to develop and deliver vital services united in a common understanding and vision of the role of adult social care.

-As leader of the local health and wellbeing system it is our responsibility to set out a vision for the future of adult social care in our county and then to work tirelessly to make it a reality.
+As a leader in the local health and wellbeing system it is our responsibility to set out a vision for the future of adult social care in our county and then to work tirelessly and collaboratively with those who use services, communities and other stakeholders to make it a reality.